bgriffen/ezpubmed/README.md

 embedding = utils_nlp.calculate_embedding(dfv)
 ```

-Under the hood, a NLP model is used from [SciSpacy](https://allenai.github.io/scispacy/).
+Under the hood, a NLP model is used from [scispaCy](https://allenai.github.io/scispacy/). scispaCy is a Python package containing spaCy models for processing biomedical, scientific or clinical text.
 Some details as follows:

 ```python
 # Trained models available here: https://allenai.github.io/scispacy/